unku669/unku669/README.md

 - 👀 I’m interested in hacking poeple but not in a bad way i wont to learn
 - 🌱 I’m currently learning coding and wont to learn more please help me
 - 💞️ I’m looking to collaborate on hacking with poeple and i wont somone with good thinking but i wont to learn the good hacking and bad
-- 📫 How to reach me im on discord at mr.end.keeper#7662
+- 📫 How to reach me im on discord at mr.end.keeper#7662 or my email which is nku669@gmail.com -

 <!---
 unku669/unku669 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.